 A society inspired by Hospitality, where the potential of each individual is achieved

-To identify, respond and support the needs of children and adolescents with disabilities and mental health conditions including their parents/guardians in the manner of St John of God using right based approach.
+To identify, respond and support the needs of children and adolescents with disabilities and mental health conditions including their parents/guardians in the manner of Saint John of God using right based approach.

 It is a family focused home based programme delivered by parents in their natural environment.
 The program targets children with disabilities from the age of 0 to three years.
 The key to its success for this program is partnership approach between staff and parents.
 The department’s emphasis is on empowering parents with necessary skills to guide their children through early development but also train volunteers as home visitors who facilitates awareness in the community about the portage service.